An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: Analysis

 The intuition behind the result is as follows.
-In applications, we place a mesh, described by $\mathcal{F}_1$, on $L^2(\Omega)$ so that we are in the finite-dimensional setting for sampling.
-We pick this mesh by truncating the chosen orthonormal basis at some point.
-Refining the mesh further to $\mathcal{F}_2$ does not change how the prior behaves on the original mesh because $\mu^{(n_1)}$ and $\mu^{(n_2)}$ agree on the $\mathcal{F}_1$ cylinder sets.
-Practically this means that in applications there is some cutoff point where refining the mesh any further does not reasonably change the results.
+In applications, we represent the prior as a truncated expansion corresponding to a set $\mathcal{F}_n \subset L^2(\Omega)$ so that we are in the finite-dimensional setting for sampling.
+Adding additional terms, which corresponds to approximation in $\mathcal{F}_m,$ does not change how the prior behaves on $\mathcal{F}_n$, as $\mu_n$ and $\mu_m$ agree on the $\mathcal{F}_n$ cylinder sets.
+Practically this means that in applications there is some cutoff point where refining the approximation any further does not reasonably change the results.

-Lemma~\ref{lemma:limit} shows that $\mu^{(n)}$ is finitely additive, so that it is indeed a well-defined measure.
-We also have that $\mu^{(n)}$ is equivalent to the Lebesgue measure when restricted to a finite-dimensional space $\mathcal{F}$, hence it is regular.
-Putting these facts together, we can prove countable additivity on $L^2(\Omega)$: